A survey of group actions on 4-manifolds: Euclidean -space

 \begin{problem} Find a non-solvable group acting without a global fixed point on $\mathbb{R}^{4}$. \end{problem}

-Contemplating possible actions by unfamiliar groups on $\mathbf{R}^{4}$, one is led to ask just what groups arise. \begin{problem} Show that a finite group that acts on $\mathbb{R}^{4}$ is isomorphic to a subgroup of $O(4)$. \end{problem} Of course, if the action is smooth or locally linear and has a fixed point, then the group is a subgroup of $O(4)$.
+Contemplating possible actions by unfamiliar groups on $\mathbf{R}^{4}$, one is led to ask just what groups arise. \begin{problem} Show that a finite group that acts on $\mathbb{R}^{4}$ is isomorphic to a subgroup of $O(4)$. \end{problem} Of course, if the action is smooth or locally linear and has a fixed point, then the group is a subgroup of $O(4)$. {This problem has been completely resolved in the smooth or locally linear cases by Guazzi, Mecchia, and Zimmermann \cite{GuazziMecchiaZimmermann2011}, without, however, proving that such a group action necessarily has a fixed point.
+Indeed their argument applies to actions on acyclic manifolds and there is an action of the alternating group $A_{5}$ on such an acyclic $4$-manifold with no global fixed point.
+On the other hand a surgery-theoretic analysis of Hambleton and Madsen \cite{HambletonMadsen1986}, appropriately translated into dimension $4$, shows that there exist groups $G$ that act semifreely on $\mathbb{R}^{4}$ with a single isolated fixed point such that $G$ is not isomorphic to a subgroup of $O(4)$.
+See the discussion in Hambleton's recent survey \cite{Hambleton2015} after the statement of Theorem 9.1 for a brief, but explicit, discussion of extending surgery theory finite groups to dimension $4$.
+He also mentions some other sorts of exotic actions that arise from this point of view, including examples of non-solvable groups that act topologically, but not linearly.}

 Musing about the ``fake'' $\mathbb{R}^{4}$'s that came out of the work of Freedman and Donaldson in the 1980's one is led to wonder about their group actions.

 \begin{problem} Is there a smooth fake $\mathbb{R}^{4}$ that admits no nontrivial, smooth group actions? \end{problem} This problem was already raised at the 1984 Transformation Groups conference in Boulder.
 Taylor \cite{Taylor1999} has constructed examples of fake $\mathbb{R}^{4}$s on which the circle group cannot act smoothly.